 - Monitoring your credit report to detect suspicious activity and dispute inaccurate items

-You can also build your business credit by taking steps such as:
+You also can build your business credit by taking steps such as:

 - Keeping your business and personal credit accounts separate

-- Paying all suppliers and vendors on time
+- Paying suppliers and vendors on time

 - Following good accounting practices to avoid cash-flow crunches